 Research psychologists, astute at creating psychological instruments to measure psychological constructs, such as the attitudes, opinions, beliefs, and behaviors of people, without biasing or skewing the data, have professionally designed your survey instrument.
 The customer or employee survey has been expertly deployed, and the results are in!
-Now, suppose for example that you have a mean of 3.86 on a 6-point survey scale for a particular question.
+Now, suppose for example that you have a mean score of 3.86 on a 6-point survey scale for a particular question.
 Is that a good score, or a bad score?
 It may seem relatively ‘good’ since it is above the mean of the scale.
-However, it may, in fact, represent the 27th percentile of the normative database, or it may be at the 79th percentile of the normative database.
-Without NBRI normative data, clients must subjectively assess the ‘goodness’ or ‘badness’ of each question’s mean in relation to the scale.
+However, it may, in fact, represent the 27th percentile of the benchmarking database, or it may be at the 79th percentile of the benchmarking database.
+Without NBRI benchmarking data, clients must subjectively assess the ‘goodness’ or ‘badness’ of each question’s mean score in relation to the scale.
 The scale does not represent the real world, and subjective opinions vary widely.

-NBRI Norms are the transformation of the means and variances of all data collected for each employee and/or customer survey question from millions of people into percentiles from the 1st to the 100th.
-Clients are provided with their own mean scores, as well as their normative percentile scores for every question.
-Since you are using the identical customer and/or employee survey questions that millions of other people have used, when you use NBRI normative survey questions, you can compare your scores objectively to the real world!
-Knowing for certain, then, that your mean represents either the 27th percentile or the 79th percentile, as in our example, immediately tells you whether the score is good or bad – as compared to other people who have responded to the identical question.
+NBRI Benchmarking is the transformation of the means and variances of all data collected for each employee and/or customer survey question from millions of people into percentiles from the 1st to the 100th.
+Clients are provided with their own mean scores, as well as their benchmarking percentile scores for every question.
+Since you are using the identical customer and/or employee survey questions that millions of other people have used, when you use NBRI survey questions, you can compare your scores objectively to the real world!
+Knowing for certain, then, that your mean score represents either the 27th percentile or the 79th percentile, as in our example, immediately tells you whether the score is good or bad – as compared to other people who have responded to the identical question.
 You will never know this from comparing the mean score to the scale.

-Until a few years ago, clients often requested that we pull data from specific SIC codes, as they wished to benchmark against their own industry.
+Until a few years ago, clients often requested that we pull data from specific SIC or NAICS codes, as they wished to benchmark against their own industry.
 Today, however, we have seen a shift from benchmarking within one’s own industry or “the competition” toward benchmarking against best in class in the world.
 This is particularly true with regard to benchmarking variables as universal to all companies as psychological, human resource issues.

 We look forward to assisting you with your research study.